ddbj/www/_ddbj/metagenome-assembly-e.md

-ecological or organismal source (submitted to the DDBJ Sequence Read Archive), assembled contigs derived from the raw sequence data, binned metagenome assemblies derived from a subset of the raw sequence data, and metagenomic assemblies (Metagenomic Assembly, MAG) from taxonomically defined organisms.
+ecological or organismal source (submitted to the DDBJ Sequence Read Archive), assembled contigs derived from the raw sequence data, binned metagenome assemblies derived from a subset of the raw sequence data, and metagenomic assemblies (Metagenome-Assembled Genomes, MAGs) from taxonomically defined organisms.

 This guide explains how to submit these metagenomic sequencing data to